Borgward Logo

 Borgward Logo 1945

 In 1945, following the end of World War II, the company’s emblem was updated to reflect a new phase in its history.
 The changes in the emblem’s design included colors corresponding to the flag of Bremen.
 This was a symbolic gesture indicating local authorities’ support for the manufacturer.
-During the post-war reconstruction period, many German enterprises faced restrictions on their operations, so support from local authorities was crucial for their recovery and continued operation.
+During the post-war reconstruction period, many German enterprises faced operational restrictions, so support from local authorities was crucial to their recovery and continued operations.

 Additionally, the factory was under the control of French allied forces, who may have influenced the choice of the emblem’s color palette.
 While sources do not specify whether this influence was direct, the change in colors could symbolize a new beginning in the relationships and management of the enterprise.